taskcluster/taskcluster-lib-api/README.md

 If scope validation fails, the user is presented with an extensive error message indicating the available and required scopes.

-Arrays of required scopes can also be templated in the scopes section.
+Given an array of parameters, an array of scopes can be templated using `for`.
 When this form is used, the parameter in the `in` section must be an array.
 The value of `each` *must* be a simple template string and cannot be a scope expression or another template object.
 This will not allow recursive